afreisinger/esp8266-dht22-weather-station-color/README.md

 ## Wiring

 The [wiring diagram](https://docs.thingpulse.com/specs/wifi-color-display-kit/#wiring) is only needed when you do _not_ buy the self-contained kit from ThingPulse but rather assemble the components yourself.
 The kit provides a custom PCB that solidly connects microcontroller and display.

+## Displaying of actual indoor data from sensor

+Just thought that it might be useful to attach a DHT22 sensor to still free D0 (GPIO16) port in order to measure an actual room temperature and humidity.